jacobandreas/nmn2/README.md

 # Neural module networks

+**UPDATE 22 Jun 2017: Code for our end-to-end module network framework is available at https://github.com/ronghanghu/n2nmn.
+This works better and is easier to set up.
+Use it!**

 This library provides code for training and evaluating _neural module networks_ (NMNs).
 An NMN is a neural network that is assembled dynamically by composing shallow network fragments called _modules_ into a deeper structure.
 These